clairbear88/archerPren/README.md

 # archerPren

 **Purpose**</br>
-To build and design a website/blog improving the ArcherPren Brand.
+To build and design a website/blog improving marketability the ArcherPren Brand.

 *(This readme is still under construction)*